control-owl/control-owl.github.io/_drafts/2025-06-19-executable-hunt.md

 # The hunt

-I spoke few times about mesuring my effort.
-Let's try to capture my moment.
+I spoke few times about measuring my effort.
+Let's try to capture this moment.

 ## The start